emazzotta/emazzotta.github.io/_posts/2020-06-17-1-Year-Tesla-Model-3-Review.md

 Thanks to this feature I caught someone bumping into the front of my car while it was parked and she was reversing out of the parking spot.
 The license plate is visible and perfectly readable.
 Aside from that I have 20GB of footage of curious people checking out the car.

-YouTube, Netflix, Sentry Mode, games etc. are features provided by Tesla via free OTA updates.
+YouTube, Netflix, Sentry Mode, games etc. are features provided by Tesla via free over-the-air updates.
 That's another thing making a Tesla a blast to own.
 I get around 2 updates/month providing new features, games, power (e.g. +20 HP) or improvements suggested to [@elonmusk](https://twitter.com/elonmusk) etc.

 As a software engineer, I love playing with Tesla's APIs and data.
 The API shows data about the car's status and location and with an OBD2 dongle I have a vast amount of live data (e.g. current torque of each motor, battery cell temperatures and voltages etc.)